intel-iot-devkit/restricted-zone-notifier-cpp/README.md

     ```

     **FP16**: FP16 is half-precision floating-point arithmetic uses 16 bits.
 5 bits for the magnitude and 10 bits for the precision.
 For more information, [click here](https://en.wikipedia.org/wiki/Half-precision_floating-point_format)<br>

+**Note:** The Model Loading Time for GPU is quite slow.
+So to observe the inference for GPU, please try to use longer duration videos.

 ### Run on the Intel® Neural Compute Stick